Prehistoric means the time before people began to record events.

 They collected and ate fruits and nuts.

-They lived in caves.
+They lived in caves and built shelters.

 About 200 000 years ago prehistoric humans learned how to make fire.